treenwang1/claude-task-master-plus/README-task-master.md

 1. **Start with a detailed PRD**: The more detailed your PRD, the better the generated tasks will be.

 2. **Review generated tasks**: After parsing the PRD, review the tasks to ensure they make sense and have appropriate dependencies.

-3. **Analyze task complexity**: Use the complexity analysis feature to identify which tasks should be broken down further.

 4. **Follow the dependency chain**: Always respect task dependencies - the Cursor agent will help with this.